 - Use the key to interpret the dot painting above.
 What does it mean?

 - Look at the dot painting below.
 It was made by a school.
 What does it symbolize?
-Try to work it out yourself before checking below:
+Try to work it out yourself before checking at the bottom of this page:

 b.
 Finally, see how much you can interpret in this painting, called “Bush Fire”, by Gabriella Possum Nungurrayi: